 A small group of elites who will study English and study abroad for half a year

 Ten students with an excellent command of English are selected and offered special support.
 They will all participate in the overseas program for up to half a year in the latter part of their second year (with financial assistance).
 Students can also select destinations in countries and regions they are interested in, other than schools with exchange agreements with our university.
 Non-English—speaking countries can also be selected.
 This class will allow students to plan their careers at an early stage and steadily work towards becoming global leaders, while receiving guidance from graduates who are active in their desired industries.

 Work internship in Centrair and around the world

-Overseas internships in countries such as the United States (New York, Los Angeles), Malaysia, Vietnam and the Philippines have begun, in collaboration with AEON COMPASS Co., Ltd., which supports corporate international activities, and AEON TOPVALU Co., Ltd., a major distribution company.
+An overseas internship program in countries such as the United States (New York, Los Angeles), Malaysia, Vietnam, and the Philippines has been developed in collaboration with AEON COMPASS Co., Ltd., which supports corporate international activities, and AEON TOPVALU Co., Ltd., a major distribution company.
 We also have many long-term paid internship programs in the global field, including reception clerk training at the Centrair Hotel at Chubu Centrair International Airport, which has a high rate of utilization by international visitors (credits can be acquired through application).

 Global Career Design

 Career education at the Centrair satellite campus

 Chubu Centrair International Airport, a 19-minute ride away on the Nagoya Railroad (Meitetsu) from the Tokai Campus.
 Within that area, we have established the Nihon Fukushi University Satellite Campus based on an industry-university collaboration agreement.
 “Global Career Design I” is an intensive course for second-year students held on a satellite campus.
 Students will learn about and get an accurate picture of the airline and tourism businesses, along with the global distribution business, from people working at and near the airport.
 In addition, students will also acquire skills that will be useful in seeking employment in the airline and tourism industry.